Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 We shop the top surety markets to find you the best rate.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

-How much does a Medicaid provider bond cost in Texas?
+How much does a $50,000 Texas Medicaid provider surety bond cost?

-Regardless of your credit situation, our team of surety specialists will work hard to get you bonded for the lowest price possible.
-Call 1 (800) 308-4358 or submit a bond request to receive a free, no-obligation bond quote within 1 business day of applying.
+Whether you’re getting bonded for the first time or renewing your medicaid bond, our team of surety specialists will work hard to get you approved for the lowest price possible.
+Call 1 (800) 308-4358 if you have any questions.

 Why do I need this bond?

-If a Medicaid provider fails to pay the state or charges the state for more Medicaid coverage than their patients’ needs, the bond protects the state from any resulting financial loss up to the full penal sum of the bond.
+If a Medicaid provider fails to pay the state or overcharges the state for Medicaid, the bond protects the state from any resulting financial loss up to the full penal sum of the bond.

 Ready to get bonded?
 Apply now!

 What’s the fine print?